 To protect federal dollars, failure to demonstrate progress towards benchmarks and targets may result in cancellation of grant and the return of misused or unspent funds.
 For those subgrantee schools failing to meet expected benchmarks and targets, Bluum, in cooperation and coordination with the authorizing agency, will provide technical assistance to support school improvement efforts.
 Bluum staff will provide ongoing technical assistance for all subgrantees by phone, email, and in-person meetings to ensure fidelity to the goals of this grant, and to ensure all appropriate accountability and reporting requirements are met.

-If further opportunities are needed, then subgrantees and prospective subgrantees may email Amy Felton-Toth, Director of Federal Grants and Support, at grantscsp@bluum.org to set up an appointment.
+If further opportunities are needed, then subgrantees and prospective subgrantees may email Amy Hukkinen, Project Director, at grantscsp@bluum.org to set up an appointment.

 EVALUATION